Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Cooling 3.7 Ventilation helped, but it’s still foam-forward
+Cooling 3.7 Helped, but still foam-forward

-Edge Support 3.3 Fine for sleeping near the edge; sitting felt average
+Edge Support 3.3 Fine near the edge

-Durability 3.8 Held its feel consistently during the test rotation
+Durability 3.8 Held its feel well

-Overall 3.8 The most balanced “all-around” performer in this group
+Overall 3.8 The most balanced performer

 SIGNATURE GelCare Memory Foam Mattress (13")